Manhunter poster

 The inciting incident occurs at 13 minutes when Will agrees to come back for "just one more case."
 He leaves his safe world and returns to the violence, unable to refuse the call to stop the Tooth Fairy killer..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This demonstrates the protagonist's commitment to Will enters the asylum and sits down with Hannibal Lecktor.
+This illustrates the protagonist's commitment to Will enters the asylum and sits down with Hannibal Lecktor.
 This is his active choice to fully re-enter the world of madness, using one monster to catch another.
 There's no turning back now., moving from reaction to action.

 The Collapse moment at 89 minutes (74% through) represents the emotional nadir.
 Here, Freddy Lounds dies horrifically.
 Will realizes his family is in mortal danger and sends them away.
 He's alone, having lost his protection (family safely distant), and the killer is escalating.
-The "whiff of death" is literal—Lounds' murder shows what awaits if Will fails., reveals the protagonist at their lowest point.
+The "whiff of death" is literal—Lounds' murder shows what awaits if Will fails., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Will discovers the key: Dollarhyde works in film processing and saw the home movies of his victims.
 This breakthrough, combined with psychological insight, gives Will the killer's identity and location.
 He can now act., demonstrating the transformation achieved throughout the journey.